ssakanbi/TVshowAPI/README.md

 Returns popular TV shows and details about them
 Python
 =======
-Returns popular TV shows and details about them.
+API for popular TV shows and details about them.
 Returns json and also html depending on url in the the request statement. data is returned from a database hosted on a cassandra kurbenetes cluster of 3 nodes and also from external API https://www.tvmaze.com/api

 Cassandra and Kurbenetes